Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

-To insert the effective bilayer back into the cavity, it is convenient to use a transfer-matrix representation \cite{nulli2018significant, kengo2024tunable}.
-For a reciprocal but generally asymmetric scatterer with left reflection amplitude $r^L$, right reflection amplitude $r^R$, and transmission amplitude $t$, the transfer matrix may be written as
+To insert the effective double layer back into the cavity, we utilize a transfer-matrix representation \cite{nulli2018significant, kengo2024tunable}.
+For a reciprocal but generally asymmetric scatterer with left reflection amplitude $r^L$, right reflection amplitude $r^R$, and transmission amplitude $t$, the transfer matrix is written as